Bandoneon Terminology

 AA (br. – tax.) – AKA Alfred Arnold, Doble A – Refers to the brand of bandoneons produced in the Alfred Arnold Bandonion und Konzertina Fabrik in Germany.

-The Alfred Arnold produced bandoneons under other brands (Premier) as well as bandoneons for other distributors: Campo, Meinheld & Herold (3B), Tipico.
+The Alfred Arnold produced bandoneons under other brands (Premier) as well as bandoneons for other distributors: Campo, Meinel & Herold (3B), Tipico.

 Alfred Arnold (br. – tax.) – AKA AA, Doble A – Refers to the brand of bandoneons produced in the Alfred Arnold Bandonion und Konzertina Fabrik in Germany.

-The Alfred Arnold produced also the Premier bandoneons as well as bandoneons under other brands for other distributors Campo, Meinheld & Herold (3B), Tipico.
+The Alfred Arnold produced also the Premier bandoneons as well as bandoneons under other brands for other distributors Campo, Meinel & Herold (3B), Tipico.

 Bisonoric (tax.) – Any bandoneon where pressing a button produces two different notes depending on the direction of the bellows (abriendo or cerrando).